dariotarantini/vgram/README.md

 # vgram
-**vgram** is a bot library for Telegram Bot API written in V.
+**vgram** is a bot library for the Telegram Bot API written in V.
 The Bot API is an HTTP-based interface created for developers keen on building bots for Telegram.

-It currently implement every method from Telegram Bot API 4.4
+It currently implements every method from Telegram Bot API 4.4
 ## Installing
 ```
 v install dariotarantini.vgram